00011883/WebTech.CW1/README.md

 > Enjoyable community resources from [Valorant Fandom](https://valorant.fandom.com/wiki/VALORANT_Wiki).
 > Special Thanks to [Dmitry Kiiashko (2021)](https://dribbble.com/UnEpicKid) for the design.
 > Weapon Skins Collection was provided by [Bergin L. (2021)](https://www.dexerto.com/valorant/all-valorant-deluxe-edition-skin-bundles-tiers-weapons-prices-1456863/).
+> Gratitude to [Google](https://developers.google.com/speed/webp) for creating the converter from the image (PNG, JPEG, TIFF, WebP or raw Y'CbCr samples).
 > Also pleasant to see Image Hosting Websites such as [WallHaven](https://wallhaven.cc/) and [UHD Wallpaper](https://www.uhdpaper.com/).

 ## Footnote